 Document: IPPF

-Document stage: Final Draft for approval
+Document stage: Final

-Project number:
+Project number: 46421

-July 2013
+November 2013

-Indonesia: Coral Reef Rehabilitation and Management: Coral Triangle Initiative Project (INO-COREMAP-CTI)
+Indonesia: Coral Reef Rehabilitation and Management Program-Coral Triangle Initiative Project

 Prepared by the Ministry of Marine Affairs and Fisheries for the Asian Development Bank

 This indigenous peoples planning framework is a document of the borrower.
 The views expressed herein do not necessarily represent those of ADB's Board of Directors, Management, or staff, and may be preliminary in nature.
 Your attention is directed to the "terms of use" section of this website.
 In preparing any country program or strategy, financing any project, or by making any designation of or reference to a particular territory or geographic area in this document, the Asian Development Bank does not intend to make any judgments as to the legal or other status of any territory or area.